Meet the SERVE 6.8 Staff

 Amy Bellefeuille – Community Engagement Coordinator

 With a life purpose statement centered on Luke 12:48: From everyone who has been given much, much will be demanded, Amy long ago determined that her life would be about blessing others.
 Having served those in need in distant places all over the globe – from the Dominican Republic, to Guatemala, Kenya and Afghanistan — through administrative and nonprofit board membership roles, Amy is energized to focus her efforts on meeting needs in her local community of Fort Collins with SERVE 6.8.
 Amy has a wide-ranging background in public relations, education and nonprofit administration and is passionate about strategy, turning good to great, cultivating relationships and drawing people together around a common goal.
-As the Community Engagement Coordinator she oversees Volunteers, Events, Communications, and the Community Impact program for SERVE 6.8.
+As the Community Engagement Coordinator she oversees Events and Communications for SERVE 6.8.